 Concert proposals gradually decreased.
 His last busy season was 1995-96, although it no longer included prestigious venues.
 He gave about thirty concerts in Europe, playing for the first time the Prelude which Dutilleux had dedicated to him.
 It was also at that time that two new CDs were issued.
 He was asked by a small San Francisco company, Reference Recordings, to record two Mozart concertos, K. 467 and K. 491, with the Seattle Symphony Orchestra conducted by its music director Gerard Schwarz.
 Reference Recordings also took the opportunity of publishing the recording of Beethoven sonatas (14, 21 & 31) which Istomin had made a few years earlier.
 The critical reception was very favorable, but the promotion was minimal and distribution outside the United States was non-existent.

 Despite this, the 1996-97 season brought outstanding moments: a special chamber music concert and a miraculous Mozart Concerto No. 21 in Evian, successful concerts in Poland, and several collaborations with Jean-Bernard Pommier in England and Italy.
 However, Istomin was thinking of giving up.
-What was the point of practicing so much while he was giving fewer concerts and had so many other interests besides the piano?
-The fulfillement of all his contracts and promises obliged him to pursue his career for three seasons.
+What was the point of practicing so much when he was giving fewer concerts and had so many other interests besides the piano?
+However, the fulfillment of all his contracts and promises obliged him to pursue his career for three more seasons.

 Mozart, Sonata in G major K. 283.
 Eugene Istomin.
 Recital at the Théâtre des Champs-Elysées on November 2, 1993.